-The continuing spread of a new strain of COVID-19 pandemic, which causes the viral disease known as COVID-19 and any (future) outbreak of an infectious disease, European or global pandemic event or any other serious public health concerns, may adversely affect the business and financial condition of the Group
+The continuing spread of the viral disease known as COVID-19 and any (future) outbreak of an infectious disease, European or global pandemic event or any other serious public health concerns, may adversely affect the business and financial condition of the Group

-Since its discovery in December 2019, a new strain of coronavirus, which causes COVID-19, has spread from China to many other countries, including the Group's core markets in the Czech Republic and Poland.
+Since its discovery in November 2019, a new strain of coronavirus, which causes COVID-19, has spread from China to many other countries, including the Group's geographies of Poland, the Czech Republic, the Slovak Republic and the Russian Federation.

 Considerable uncertainty still surrounds the COVID-19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
-The impact of the COVID-19 pandemic on the Group's markets and the world economy is uncertain and is expected to result in a world-wide economic downturn that may lead to corporate bankruptcies in the most affected industries and has already led to a substantial increase in unemployment.
+The impact of the COVID-19 pandemic on the Group's markets and the world economy is uncertain and is expected to result in a world-wide economic downturn.